Oluwasetemi/css-note/slides.md

 <h1 class="text-sm bg-orange p-4 text-center">Fixed Positioning</h1>

-To create a "floating" element that stays in the same position regardless of scrolling, you should use <kbd>position: fixed;</kbd> This is similar to absolute positioning, but there are key differences:
+To create a "floating" element that stays in the same position regardless of scrolling, you should use `position: fixed;` This is similar to absolute positioning, but there are key differences:

 Fixed Positioning: A fixed element is positioned relative to the viewport, meaning it stays in the same place on the screen even when you scroll.
 The element is contained by the "initial containing block," which is essentially the entire browser window or viewport.
 With position: fixed, the element will not move when the user scrolls the page.

 Absolute Positioning: An absolutely positioned element is positioned relative to its nearest positioned ancestor (an ancestor with position set to relative, absolute, or fixed).
 If no such ancestor exists, it will be positioned relative to the initial containing block, just like a fixed element.
-With <kbd>position: absolute;</kbd>, the element will move with its parent element if the parent is scrolled.
+With `position: absolute;`, the element will move with its parent element if the parent is scrolled.

 ---